gillesmaire/usbrelay/README.md

 # Presentation

 If you connect a USB relay you can control a power strip from your desktop with a mouse.
-It is sueful for example to power on power off speaker of printer etc...
+It is useful for example to power on power off speakers, printers etc...

 # Installation